elidoran/node-strung/README.md

 source = strung 'some string'
 # 5c. create a sink
 sink = strung()
-# 5d. pipe source thru another stream to sink
-source.pipe(anotherStream).pipe(sink)
-# 5e. get full string from sink
+# 5d. use event to get full string from sink
 sink.on 'finish', ->
   console.log 'collected string:',sink.string
+# 5e. pipe source thru another stream to sink
+source.pipe(anotherStream).pipe(sink)

 # # the Strung class is also exported as a subproperty